md-akhi/SHDateTime-js/docs/en/to-locale-string.md

 let date = new SHDate(SHDate.UTC(2012, 11, 20, 3, 0, 0));

 // Formats below assume the local time zone of the locale;
-// America/Los_Angeles for the US
+// Asia/Tehran for the IR

 // US English uses month-day-year order and 12-hour time with AM/PM console.log(date.toLocaleString('en-US'));